vnkallagunta/iheart/README.md

 # About Project
-This project provide rest api end points to perform following operations for advertisor resource.
+This project exposes rest api end points to perform following operations on advertisor resource.
 * Create
 * Get
 * Update